 WinRunner provides two ways of recording.

-When we run any test scripts in WinRunner, WinRunner identifies windows and objects by itself and also load them into a temporary GUI Map file.
+When we run any test scripts in WinRunner, WinRunner identifies windows and objects by itself and also loads them into a temporary GUI Map file.
 We have an option to load this temporary GUI Map File while running any tests.

 Running Compile Module in WinRunner has few drawbacks as mentioned below.